 The game industry is still a relatively new field with many movements with regards to organization and structure.
 Lately the independent game developers have been attracting quite a bit of attention.
 These independent developers work in small and, usually, highly effective teams which are not obstructed by bureaucratic systems.
 Taking this efficiency to the bigger development studios is hard; the more people working together on a project, the more likely it is for problems to arise with respect to collaboration.
 Collaboration does not seem to scale well.
 Without proper tooling it is hard to work together efficiently.
-Tools such as SVN[1] have been around for a while now, these tools support a team in working on the same project semi-simultaneously but do not specifically support real-time collaboration; it Is asynchronous.
+Tools such as SVN[1] have been around for a while now, these tools support a team in working on the same project semi-simultaneously(asynchronous) but do not specifically support real-time collaboration.
 Collaboration in the scope of this thesis is defined as working together, synchronous, in real-time.
-The notion of real-time is important since it is what makes this thesis' research stand out from excisting collaboration methods: Adding a real-time element to collaboration in game development has significant advantages as Chapter 3.4 and 5.1 will make clear.
+The notion of real-time is important; adding a real-time element to collaboration in game development has significant advantages.
+Synchronization makes it possible to access each others assets easily and allows for involvement and feedback on other team members assets early on in the process.
+Adding real-time to collaboration reduces communication overheads and therefore allows for more efficient collaboration.
+Combined, these two factors help to increase the efficiency and productivity of an entire team by direct feedback and involvement, thereby greatly reducing common problems such as miscommunication.
 Throughout this thesis the notion 'collaboration' should be interpreted as 'real-time collaboration'.